silentmot/HLD/docs/hld/03-business-requirements.md

 **Success Criteria**:

-- ✅ Customer can generate reports with flexible filters
+- :material-check-circle: Customer can generate reports with flexible filters
-- ✅ Fixed date selections: Today, Last 7 days, This month
+- :material-check-circle: Fixed date selections: Today, Last 7 days, This month
-- ✅ Custom date range supported
+- :material-check-circle: Custom date range supported
-- ✅ Export to Excel and PDF
+- :material-check-circle: Export to Excel and PDF
-- ✅ Customer can submit report for review with reason
+- :material-check-circle: Customer can submit report for review with reason
-- ✅ MODERATOR/ADMIN can review and approve with comments
+- :material-check-circle: MODERATOR/ADMIN can review and approve with comments
-- ✅ Full audit trail of submission and review
+- :material-check-circle: Full audit trail of submission and review

 </details>